GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code D1DE-5992

 To grant access to the server, please log into https://github.com/login/device and use code 208C-AC5D

+To grant access to the server, please log into https://github.com/login/device and use code 4593-CF43